AryanKadam1134/Jober/README.md

-# Talent Hub - Job Portal Platform
+# Jober - Job Portal Platform

 ## Overview
-Talent Hub is a modern job portal platform built with React and TypeScript, designed to connect employers with job seekers.
+Jober is a modern job portal platform built with React and TypeScript, designed to connect employers with job seekers.
 The platform offers a seamless experience for both employers to post jobs and manage applications, and for job seekers to find and apply for positions matching their skills.

 ## Key Features